 Dr. Hawkins, over a 20-year period, clinically tested the theory that a database of consciousness "can be accessed with a simple test through the science of kinesiology" (Hawkins 2 and 41).
 Kinesiology exposes the intimate connection between mind and body, revealing that the mind thinks with the body itself (41); "the database of consciousness is after all, an infinite source" (228).
 "Is the human brain, at some primal level, a wondrous computer linked with a Universal field (see also "The field" by Lynn McTaggart), that knows far more than it knows it knows" (6).
 In essence, a question must be worded so that it can only be answered with a "yes" or "no".

-The "map of consciousness" (68-69) has established a scale of 20 (representing shame to 700-1,000 which is the level of "enlightenment" and pure "consciousness".
+The Map of Consciousness (68-69) has established a scale of 20 (representing shame to 700-1,000 which is the level of enlightenment and pure consciousness.
 Energy level 200 represents courage.
 "Obstacles that defeat people whose consciousness is below 200, act as stimulants to those who have evolved into the first level of true power" (84).
 "The collective level of consciousness of mankind remained at 190 for many centuries and curiously, only jumped to its current level of 207 (the level of courage) within the last decade" (85).
 The decade he refers to is 1985 – 1995.
-In this year of 2109, using the same calculation method employed by Dr. Hawkins, I arrived at a figure of 187 as to "our collective consciousness of mankind" which is obviously appropriate given our present state of our governing systems and, yes, including religion.
+In 2019, using the same calculation method employed by Dr. Hawkins, I arrived at a figure of 187 as to "our collective consciousness of mankind" which is obviously appropriate given our present state of our governing systems and, yes, including religion.

 Conversations with God - Book One.
 Neale Donald Walsch.
 Copyright 1995 by Neale Donald Walsch.
 First published in Great Britain in 1997 by Hodder and Stoughton, a division of Hodder Headline PLC.